reinielc20/infs605-assignment2/README.md

 Start small, and iterate!

 You can use this as a starting point for your assignment and consider adding further services – a Course Catalog Service, a Feedback Service, a Notification Service, a Grades Service (that can store and retrieve grades for students and courses), a Timetable Service (that can show weekly schedules for students or lecturers) an Assignment Tracker (shows coming and submitted assignments), a Room Booking Service (for team meetings), or come more generic services such as – an Image Upload Service, a Search Service, a Logging or Audit Trail Service, Frontend UI, PDF Generator, System Metrics Service.
+Or perhaps add the Adminer service from the week 6 tutorial class to directly access the PostGres student-db.

 ## Getting Started